As an Amazon Associate we earn from qualifying purchases.

 The Panache Stretch Lace Full-Cup Bra is made especially for full figure women.
 Their full coverage cups are sized from D to K.

 Additionally, the band sizes range from 28-38.
 This is exactly what a full figured bra should do, because it provides something full-busted women with small ribcages, along with plus sized women.

 In terms of the other criteria, this bra gives much coverage with four section cups that offer support underneath the breasts, lifting powers at the sides, and some lacy covers in front and on top.

 The cups are not padded, which can be seen as a perk, especially for women on the larger end of the breast size spectrum.

 Another reason this bra stands out is for the underband.
 For sizes GG through K, the underband is reinforced and created to be stronger, which provides more support.

 There are 2 hooks in the back for sizes D-G, and 3 for GG and above.
 When it comes to creating a bra tailored for different bust sizes, Panache goes above and beyond with this specific bra.

 It starts with looking for the best features of a support bra.
-You don't go buying for a new smartphone without looking into its specs first, right?
-Why shouldn't you do the same with your bra?
-When you're abundant in curves, you might want to include these in your criterion:
+You don’t go buying for a new smartphone without looking into its specs first, right?
+Why shouldn’t you do the same with your bra?
+Whether you’re full figured or curvy, you might want to include these in your criterion: